 Table of Contents

 The Empyrean See derives its name from both its modern religious background and historic religious traditions.
 The word “Empyrean” is derived from the Holy Empyrean Church – the governing religious body of the star nation.
 See is rooted in ancient earth traditions.
 Derived from the latin “sedes” meaning “seat”, See describes the literal holy seat of the church though often with a dichotomy that is lost to outsiders.
-In Empyrean religious doctrine, the see of the church describes both the seat of the religious arm of the church as well as the secular arm of the church, both equally weighted.
+In Empyrean religious doctrine, the See describes both the seat of the religious arm of the church as well as the secular arm of the church, both equally weighted.

 The Empyrean See – despite a wide range of cultural heritages – is dominated by the presence of the Holy Empyrean Church and its influence on the life of its people.
 With hundreds of worlds under its control – some peacefully incorporated while others less so – the Empyrean See tends to dominate the culture of worlds close to the termini while the church takes on a more fluid form on the fringes of the massive star nation.
 With human colonies from almost every group and nation from old earth, much of the Empyrean See’s secular culture is a mix of backgrounds blended together under the governance of the church itself.